• Skip to primary navigation

 Instructions

-• Turn the instant pot to sauté and add the olive oil to the steel insert.
+• Turn the instant pot to sauté and add the cooking oil to the steel insert.
 Add the onions and garlic and fry for a minute or until softened.

-• Add the beans and spinach and stir.
+• Add the drained beans, spinach, and herbs and stir.
 The spinach will wilt in the residual heat.
 Serve hot with some crusty bread on the side.

 Notes